CADViewer/cadviewer-php-scripts/README.md

 1: If a drawing does not display, or an conversion error is indicated, open the log file:  **cadviewer/php/call-Api_Conversion_log.txt**  .
 This file list all activity concerning the conversion.
 Typical error is incorrect path settings.

+In the log file, locate ***before call to exec:*** , capture this command line, strip off the "" around the executable (first part), then open a command prompt and execute this command line from the command prompt.
+If there are issues with permissions, path naming, executable naming, etc., this command line will show.